tannpv/react-adminlte-clean-arch/TRANSLATION-SETUP.md

    - Verify database connection
    - Check Redis connection for caching

-2. **Fallback to local JSON**
-   - This is normal when backend is unavailable
-   - Check browser console for API errors

-3. **Missing translations**
+2. **Missing translations**
-   - Add missing keys to JSON files
+   - Add missing keys directly to the database
+   - Use the translation management API endpoints
-   - Run populate script to update database
+   - Run populate script to add new translations

 ### Debug Mode
 Enable debug logging by setting: